Samagra-Development/telemetry-documentation/docs/overview-telemetry.md

   ### How are we capturing this Data?

-  In order to configure Telemetry to capture the user data on your application, we first have to integrate a telemetry code sample onto the front-end of your application.
+  In order to configure Telemetry to capture the user data on the e-Samwad application, we first have to define what events we specifically have to capture and make excel sheet detailing each event.

-  The integrated code will then start capturing all the “events” every user performs on the organization application.
-Everything from what a user clicks to how much time a user spends on various sections of the website will be captured and stored for analysis.
+  The excel sheet should be planned with the developer, who will help the application capture all the “events” every user performs on the e-Samwad app.
+Everything from what a user clicks to how much time a user spends on various sections of the app will be captured and stored for analysis.

  Example for how we are capturing and saving the telemetry data for the e-Samwad android app: